renatoathaydes/zig-common-tasks/source/processed/index.md

 ## Code samples

+<div class='warning'>The Zig Standard Library is currently in flux.
+Effort is taken to keep all samples up-to-date, but changes are to be expected until it stabilizes after Zig 1.0.</div>

 {{ for sample (sortBy name) /processed/samples }}
 <span id='{{ eval sample.id }}'>
 <a href="{{ eval baseURL + sample }}">{{ eval sample.name }}</a>